Fair Community Detection and Structure Learning in Heterogeneous Graphical Models

 \section{Conclusion}

-In this work we developed a novel approach to learning fair GMs with community structure.
-Our goal is to motivate a new line of work for fair community learning in GMs that can begin to alleviate fairness concerns in this important subtopic within unsupervised learning.
-Our optimization approach used the demographic parity definition of fairness, but the framework is easily extended to other definitions of fairness.
+In this work, we developed a novel approach to learning fair graphical models with community structure.
+Our goal is to motivate a new line of work for fair community learning in graphical models that can begin to alleviate fairness concerns in this important subtopic within unsupervised learning.
 We established statistical consistency of the proposed method for both a Gaussian GM and an Ising model proving that our method can recover the graphs and their fair communities with high probability.
 We applied the proposed framework to the tasks of estimating a Gaussian graphical model and a binary network.
 The proposed framework can also be applied to other types of graphical models, such as the Poisson graphical model~\citep{allen2012log} or the exponential family graphical model \citep{yang2012graphical}.